theMoor9/blockchain-potential-carnival/README.md

 # Welcome to my Blockchain CheatRepo!

-This repository contains a comprehensive collection of knowledge for learning blockchain through easy-to-reference cheat sheets and Rust code examples.
+This repository contains a comprehensive collection of knowledge for learning blockchain through easy-to-reference cheat sheets.

-It is designed to help Rust users approach blockchain protocols.
+It is designed to help Rust users approach blockchain technology through an implementation of knowledge in Rust code.

 However, don't worry!
 Everyone can understand the cheat sheets; just skip the code blocks if you're not a developer, as they might be confusing.